Telephone Triage

 Telenurses must demonstrate excellent skills in communication, assessment, decision-making, and metacognition (or “ thinking about one’s thinking”).
 In addition, telepractice encompasses at least five domains of nursing expertise (helping, diagnostic, crisis intervention, coaching/teaching, and monitoring), first described by Benner (1984, 2013).
 Telephone triage nurses require expertise in these areas:

-- Helping function: In telephone triage, the key functions of the helping role are creating a healing relationship through 1) attending to (listening) or “presencing” (i.e., being present), 2) maximizing patients’ control, and 3) providing comfort and connection through the voice (rather than touch).
+- Helping role: In telephone triage, the key functions of the helping role are creating a healing relationship through 1) attending to (listening) or “presencing” (i.e., being present), 2) maximizing patients’ control, and 3) providing comfort and connection through the voice (rather than touch).

 - Diagnostic function: Telephone triage nurses do not make medical diagnoses.
 Rather, they use the steps of the nursing process (especially assessment) and nursing diagnosis to estimate symptom urgency.
 They can “form an impression” or a “working diagnosis.”
 Thus, clinicians can collect information and use context to estimate and rule out urgencies and document significant changes in the patient’s condition.
 Clinical skills include performing thorough assessments, pattern recognition, and interpreting patients’ responses.
 User-friendly guidelines support this process.